Counting the Cost of Medical Malpractice in Hospitals

 The Right Team For Your Hospital Malpractice Case

-Or you can take a look at our qualifications, or our video reviews, or our written reviews, or reviews on independent lawyer review sites.
-Experience matters, and dedication to clients matters.
+But you don't have tot take our word for it: take a look at our qualifications, or our video reviews, or our written reviews, or reviews on independent lawyer review sites.
+You won't find anyone else like us.

 Some of the more frequent cases we handle include:

 emergency room cases -- where doctors and nurses ignored patients, or missed their injury, or discharged a patient without treating the illness or injury that was killing them.
 These cases include malpractice in missing heart attacks, pulmonary embolisms, cancer, and infections.

 errors in anesthesia -- these are cases where too much anesthesia was used during surgery, or the patient wasn't properly monitored, or the patient didn't get enough oxygen, or choked during the surgery.

 There is no reason to wait: We never charge a penny for the consultation.
 And there are very strict deadlines to file your case.

 We can schedule a video consult with you and your family quickly and easily.
 You don't need to take off work and travel to meet us--we'll meet you after business hours, or on weekends, while you stay in the safety and comfort of your home.
 Your family members can join the meeting from wherever they are--in the same room or across the country.